rehamessa/Sales_DWH_SQL_Project/README.md

 - Implement **CTEs** (Common Table Expressions) for readable logic.
 - Build **reports** to support decision-making.

+  ## 📊 Phase 4: Data Visualization (Power BI)

+### 🎯 Goal: Create Dashboards Using the Final SQL Views

+After completing Exploratory Data Analysis and Advanced Analytics, the final step is to connect Power BI to the SQL Server data warehouse and build business dashboards.

+### Steps:

+- **Connect Power BI to SQL Server**
+  - Use *Get Data → SQL Server*
+  - Enter server and database name
+  - Load only the **final SQL views** created in previous phases

+- **Load the Analytical Views**
+  - Import or DirectQuery the views (facts, dimensions, analytical outputs)
+  - Validate relationships and model structure

+- **Create Dashboards**
+  - Build visuals using the cleaned, modeled views
+  - Include KPIs, charts, filters, and summaries based on business needs

 ### 💡 Tools & Technologies
 - Draw DIO
 - SQL Server